hputnam/BioMin_HIS/Protocols/HIMB2018WetLabInformation.md

 ***Measured with A325 Thermo meter and Mettler Toledo probe 51343101 and Control Company Certified traceable Temperature probe***

-1. Fill a small clean container with certified Tris standard solution from the Dickson Lab.
+1. Fill a small clean container (preferably clear sample cups with orange caps) with certified Tris standard solution from the Dickson Lab.
 	- After opening a new bottle, write "Opened", the date yyyymmdd, your initials and Putnam Lab - e.g., "HP - Putnam Lab".
 2. Set the Tris solution container on ice to cool the solution down to desired temperature .
 	- **Note: This value will change based on the range of temperature you expect to be measuring.
-This will chaneg through time in an experiment where temperature is not held constant*
+This will change through time in an experiment where temperature is not held constant*
+		-***The range must be 1°C below the observed minimum during measurements and 1°C above the observed maximum.
+A typical range throughout the summer might be 25°C to 30°C as the temperature of the tanks increases during the hotter months such as August and September***
 3. With the certified temperature probe, measure the Tris solution temperature.
 Swirl the temperature probe in the solution as it measures to ensure the solution is well mixed.
 4. With the Thermo A325 meter with the Mettler Toledo pH probe attached, click "Measure" on the meter when the Tris solution is nearing the first temperature (e.g., 25°C).
 Swirl the pH probe in the solution as it measures to ensure the solution is well mixed.
 5. Wait for the temperature and mV value to stabilize and record values.
 6. Warm the Tris Buffer by gently holding the outside of the tube/container.
 But be careful to not hold the container for too long or too aggressively, otherwise the temperature will spike without the chance to record values across the temperature range.
 7. Make temperature and pH measurements across the desired range, with increments of about 0.4°C. Read the temperature value as soon as the pH meter states "ready" instead of "stabilizing".
-8. Save measured values a new CSV file named today's date (yyyymmdd) and save to "pH_Calibration_Files" folder.
+8. Save measured values a new CSV file named today's date (yyyymmdd.csv) and save to "pH_Calibration_Files" folder.
 Column 1: mVTris (pH values); Column 2: TTris (temperature values).
 9. Run the R Script titled "pH_Tris_Curve.R" on RStudio.
 Check the R^2 value and do not move on until the R^2 is equal to or above 0.98.
+	-**Remember: to run the R script, you need to:## -**Make sure the Tris file was saved as a ***.csv*** ** -**Make sure that the data in the excel sheet is correct and the signs (+/-) are also correct.
+		-**Check that the directory is set to where the Tris file (yyyymmdd.csv) is.**
+		-**Change the date in the R code to the date/name (since the name of the file is just the date) of the Tris file you are trying to run**
+10. Email the file to Hollie at hputnam@uri.edu.

 Back to [Daily_Tasks](#Daily_Tasks).